component-driven/component-driven-development/src/exercises/5-Layout_&_Whitespace/Readme.md

 ### The task

 1. Create `Flex` primitive based on `Box` component and styled-system.
-1. Update `Box` component to accept `flex` and differnt alignment props.
+2. Update `Box` component to accept `flex` and different alignment props.
-1. Create a simple 3 rows layout using `Flex` and `Box` primitives
+3. Create a simple three rows layout using `Flex` and `Box` primitives.

 <details>
  <summary>Solution</summary>